 Currently under construction.

-A rear addition to an existing modernist home on a sloping site in suburban Auckland.
+A double level rear addition to an existing modernist home on a sloping site in suburban Auckland.
 The design picks up on the rectilinear forms and materiality of the existing house, as well as the topography of the site, outlook, and internal programme, to create a complimentary but contrasting contemporary extension.

 An extensive addition and alteration to an existing 70's home on an elevated cliff-top site in Auckland's East Coast Bays.
 The design is generated by accentuating the contextual attributes of the site, building upon the bones of the existing house, and metaphorically referencing the local topography, headlands, and bays in the immediate vicinity.
 The result is a building form with interesting and irregular facets, spaces, and a materials palette which will age and weather with the surrounding local coastal context.